Dog coats for the Summer versus the Winter

 Our wide range of colours in the All Seasons Waterproof Dog Coat is out most popular choice amongst the Treat Your Dog community of dog owners.
 These coats are fully waterproof on the outside and have a lighted padded inside.
 These keep the wind and chill out, but not too warm to overheat your dog.
 On all but hot days these coats are prefect for wet weather walks whatever the time of year.

 These coats are also versatile and used across all months of the year.
-These tend to be a single layer of water resistant fabric that covers as much of your dog as possible to keep the wet weather off the dog’s coat.
-Some raincoats have a mesh lining which offers a small heat trap for warm air in the winter, and a breathable lining for warmer days.
-This raincoat on a Cockerpoo is lightweight and comes in it's own pouch.
-Handy for being out and about.
+These tend to be a single layer of water resistant fabric, that covers as much of your dog as possible to keep the wet weather off the dog’s coat.
+Some raincoats, like this gorgeous dog coat from Joules, have a mesh lining which offers a small heat trap for warm air in the winter, and a breathable lining for warmer days.
+This raincoat on a Cockerpoo is lightweight and is handy for being out and about.

 Dog Coats with 4 legs